Black Summoner: Characters

 The main protagonist who is a reincarnated Summoner, the only S-rank summoner in the world.
 He bartered away his memories of his previous life to gain useful abilities; though only memory of himself, akin to amnesia.
 His current contracted servants are Clotho, Gerard, Melfina, and Sera.
+He is a "battle junkie", and gets extremely happy when fighting strong opponents, almost to a sadistic extent.
+This is proven when he orchestrated a full incident just to get a chance to fight the heroes.
+Despite that, he is very kind, training the heroes and helping people whenever he can.
 A natural chick magnet, Kelvin is in romantic relationships with Melfina, Efil, Sera and Ange.